Anne Applebaum Director of the Transitions Forum

 Joana Alfaiate Research Assistant

-Jordon Trapp is a Programme Assistant to the Global Transitions team.
-His role is to provide both organisational and research support across Global Transitions projects and programmes.
+Jordon Trapp is a Programme Assistant to the Legatum Institute’s Transitions Forum and Culture of Prosperity programme.
+His role is to provide both organisational and research support across these projects and programmes.
 Prior to joining the Legatum Institute Jordon was an intern at the Tony Blair Africa Governance Initiative and Wilton Park, executive agency of the Foreign and Commonwealth Office.
 Jordon studied International Relations at the University of Sussex.

 Nathan Gamester Programme Director, Prosperity Index